jf990/esri-demos/JavaScript/esm-user-login-demo/README.md

 ```

 3. Go to your [developer dashboard](https://developers.arcgis.com/applications) and get your app's **client ID**.
-    - If you do not have an ArcGIS Developer account you can [create on for free](https://developers.arcgis.com/sign-up).
+    - If you do not have an ArcGIS Developer account you can [create one for free](https://developers.arcgis.com/sign-up).
     - If you have an existing OAuth 2.0 app definition you can use it.
 Otherwise create a new application and save it.
 Copy the **client ID**.
 NOTE: you will also need to update the **Redirect URLs** section to add a redirect URL to your running app.
 We will go over that in a later step.
     - To learn more about application registration, [visit the tutorial](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/register-your-application/).